Chesterbrook, Pennsylvania: Education

 The CDP is within the Tredyffrin/Easttown School District.
 Most areas of the CDP are zoned to Valley Forge Elementary School while some are zoned to New Eagle Elementary School.
 The district has two middle schools, Valley Forge and Tredyffrin/Easttown.
-All residents are zoned to Conestoga High School.
+All residents are zoned to Valley Forge Middle School and Conestoga High School.

 Infrastructure

 Transportation

 Chesterbrook Boulevard serves as the main road through Chesterbrook, heading south to an interchange with the U.S. Route 202 freeway and an intersection with Pennsylvania Route 252 at Swedesford Road and heading east to another intersection with PA 252 at Valley Forge Road.
 Chesterbrook is served by SEPTA Suburban Division bus routes with the Route 124 bus connecting the community to the King of Prussia Transit Center at the King of Prussia Mall and Center City Philadelphia and the Route 205 bus connecting the community during peak weekday hours to the Paoli station along SEPTA Regional Rail's Paoli/Thorndale Line.

+The Chester Valley Trail passes south of Chesterbrook.
+Walking paths connect Chesterbrook to Valley Forge National Historical Park.